retro16/acsi2stm/README.md

 The aim of this project is to be very easy to build, extremely cheap, reliable and safe for your precious vintage machine.

 This is NOT as polished as the UltraSatan or other big name projects.
-Performance is worse (~300k/s, varies a bit with SD performance), features are practically non-existant, and you have to partition the SD card using an emulator.
+Performance is worse (~300kB/s, varies a bit with SD performance), features are practically non-existant.

+The module supports up to 8 SD card readers, showing them as 8 different ACSI devices plugged in.
+You can choose the ACSI ID of each SD card by soldering CS wires on the matching STM32 pin.

 Hardware needed
 ---------------

  * A STM32F103C8T6 or compatible board.
 You can find them for a few dollars online.
 The "blue pill" works out of the box and the "black pill" requires minor modifications.
- * A USB-serial dongle, with USART 3.3V levels.
+ * A USB-serial dongle for programming the STM32 chip, with a 3.3V USART.
- * A SD card port for your STM32.
+ * One or more SD card port(s) for your STM32.
 You can also solder wires on a SD to microSD adapter.
- * A SD card.
+ * One or more SD card(s).
  * A male DB19 port (you can modify a DB25 port to fit) with a ribbon cable.
  * (recommended) A protoboard PCB to solder all the components and wires together.